sineetg/OIBSIP/task2/README.md

+# TASK 2

+Python Programming with Oasis Infobyte

+---

-# 🧮 BMI Calculator (Command-Line)
+# 🧮 BMI Calculator

-A simple command-line tool written in Python to calculate Body Mass Index (BMI) based on user input.
+A simple command-line tool written in Python to calculate Body Mass Index (BMI) based on user input, with input validation and classification

+---

 ## 📌 Features